Near Hatcher Pass, Wasilla, Alaska

 The Independence Mine State Historical Park is located about an hour and a half from Anchorage or about 30 minutes from Palmer and Wasilla.
 I spent a few hours exploring up here with my family and we all absolutely loved it.

 The Independence Mine is a very large mine with dozens of miles of tunnels underneath the granite rock.
-This gold mine began production prior to 1938 but seemed to pick up steam when a company bought the Independence Mine and the nearby Alaska Free Gold Mine and consolidated resources and production.
+This gold mine began production prior to 1938 but seemed to pick up steam when a company bought the Independence Mine and the nearby Alaska Free Gold Mine, called the Martin Mine, and consolidated resources and production.
 Production amounted to more than $6,000,000 in gold but the mine closed down in 1951.
 Many of the buildings are well preserved making for some very enjoyable exploration.
 The Independence Mine is on the National Register of Historic Places and covers about 270 acres of land.

 For more information about the mine and area click here.